dib-lab/khmer-recipes/004-estimate-sequencing-saturation/index.rst

 normalize-by-median's reporting, because it collects the redundant reads rather than discarding them.

-Note: at the moment, the khmer script ``saturate-by-median.py`` needs to be updated from branch `cleanup/normalize_and_saturate
+Note: at the moment, the khmer script ``normalize-by-median.py`` needs to be updated the master branch of `khmer
-<https://github.com/ged-lab/khmer/pull/586>`__ to run this code
+<https://github.com/ged-lab/khmer>`__ to run this code properly.
+Once
-properly.
-Once we've merged it into the master branch and cut a release, we'll remove this note and simply specify the khmer release required.
+we've cut a new release, we'll remove this note and simply specify the khmer release required.

 .. shell start